dipespandey/movieRecommendations/README.md

 # movieRecommendations
-movieRecommendations is a simple django based movie recommendation engine.
+A simple django based movie recommendation engine.
 It uses the dataset from movielens, link: http://grouplens.org/datasets/movielens/100k/

 The approach used is MatrixFactorization using Stochastic Gradient Descent.
 First, the given movielens dataset is used to create a movie-movie similarity matrix (using Collaborative Filtering).
 Then this data is used to display the top similar movies to a movie when the user browses to the particular movie.